PalmDAO/PalmDApp/README.md

 # [PALM Frontend](https://palmtreeclub.fianance/)
-This is the front-end repo for Wonderland.
+This is the front-end repo for PalmTree.

 ##  🔧 Setting up Local Development